john-huang-121/Study-Material/javascript.md

 CoffeeScript is a “syntactic sugar” for JavaScript.
 It introduces shorter syntax, allowing us to write clearer and more precise code.
 Usually, Ruby devs like it.
 TypeScript is concentrated on adding “strict data typing” to simplify the development and support of complex systems.
 It is developed by Microsoft.
 Dart is a standalone language that has its own engine that runs in non-browser environments (like mobile apps).
 It was initially offered by Google as a replacement for JavaScript, but as of now, browsers require it to be transpiled to JavaScript just like the ones above.

+## Blocking

+Code that is slow and in the call stack.